vtaquet/data-science-tutorials/README.md

 - How do you calculate confidence interval via bootstrapping?
 - What is the relationship between quantiles and confidence interval?
 - What is the difference between confidence and prediction interval? https://en.wikipedia.org/wiki/Prediction_interval

+## 10. Supply chain
+- How to perform inventory management for low-selling items with intermittent sales?